lashd/mirage/mirage/README.md

  * [File hosting](https://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_a_delay.feature) - As well as text based responses, Mirage can also host files

- * [Root responses](https://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_a_delay.feature) - As well as text based responses, Mirage can also host files
+ * [Root responses](https://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_a_delay.feature) - Want default a response for all urls under an endpoint? this is how.

  * [Default responses](https://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_a_delay.feature) - Prime on or after startup with a bunch of default responses